Apolo Ohno: Retirement

-Ohno retired after the 2010 Olympics and appeared as an NBC commentator for the 2014 Sochi Games and 2018 Pyeongchang Games.
-In November 2014 Ohno sponsored a speedskating race in Salt Lake City, UT that featured the four top men and women skaters from the US, China, Canada and the Netherlands.
+Ohno retired after the 2010 Olympics and appeared on NBC as a commentator for the 2014 Sochi Games and 2018 Pyeongchang Games.
+In November 2014 Ohno sponsored a speedskating race in Salt Lake City, Utah, that featured the four top men and women skaters from the US, China, Canada and the Netherlands.
 He has appeared in a number of television shows as a host, actor and guest star since his retirement.

 In 2019, he was inducted into the U.S. Olympic Hall of Fame.
 Also in 2019, he announced he is writing a book that chronicles his transition from Olympic athlete to entrepreneur.
 He says the book will "...pull back the curtain, in a sense, and showcases all the inner workings that go into making an Olympic athlete and then also the other side of what happens after day 17 of the Games when you're no longer competing.
 You're at the top of your game, you're in top physical condition, top mental condition, and now you're thrust into a world that is very unfamiliar to you and you feel like an alien".
 The book, Hard Pivot is scheduled for a winter 2022 release.

 Activism

 Ohno has supported several causes.
 He participated in GAP's campaign to fight the spread of HIV/AIDS in Africa by joining Product Red.
 Half of the proceeds went to The Global Fund to Fight AIDS, Tuberculosis and Malaria.
 Besides working with The Salvation Army and the Clothes off our Back Foundations, he used his fame to help raise funds for a Ronald McDonald House in Seattle after the 2002 Winter Games.
 He helped raise $20,000 for Nikkei Concerns, a provider of care and services for Japanese elders living in the Pacific Northwest.
 Later that year, Ohno joined Senator Ted Kennedy in Washington, D.C. to show the importance of math and science education by helping launch the "Math Moves U Hippest Homework Happening" program, which gave students the opportunity to do math homework online with celebrities and athletes.

 He has also volunteered with the Special Olympics and taken part in Unified Sports, which brings together athletes with intellectual disabilities and without on the same team.
 Ohno served as a Special Olympics Global Ambassador ahead of the 2015 World Summer Games in Los Angeles, California.
+He continues to serve as a Special Olympics Global Ambassador.